shadowforce78/Sushi-Site/README.md

-It isn't the best, but I made it in about an hour.
+It isn't the best, but I made it in about an hour lol.